sanwebinfo/cricket-score-widget/README.md

 Live Cricket Score Javascript Widget Build using Svelte JS.

+**API is not working due to the Cricbuzz Mobile site being Fully Redesigned - The full Site Structure was Changed it's a bit complex to get data - Please Consider using the Python Cricket API Version - <https://github.com/sanwebinfo/python-cricket-score/tree/main/api>**

 **Note**: i am Closing this Widget for Public Usage due API Server Down issue - You can Self-host my Cricket API on your Server - Fork & Rebuild this widget according to your Needs.

 DEMO - <https://score.sanweb.info/>